Niolon/XHARPy/docs/source/index.rst

 TODO: Insert paper here

+The source code is available at `https://github.com/Niolon/XHARPy <https://github.com/Niolon/XHARPy>`_

-This library was written during my PhD which was embedded in the research training group BENCh at the University of Göttingen, which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 389479699/GRK245
+Creation of this library was only possible due the generous support of the `Research Training Group BENCh <bench.uni-goettingen.de>` at the University of Göttingen, which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 389479699/GRK245

 .. note::